MicrosoftDocs/fabric-docs/docs/data-warehouse/Troubleshooting.md

 1. Follow [Statistics](statistics.md) to verify proper column statistics have been created on all tables.
 2. Ensure all table statistics are updated after large DML transactions.
 3. Queries with complex JOINs, GROUP BY, and ORDER BY and expect to return large result set use more TEMPDB space in execution.
-Try to run these queries separately when the warehouse isn't busy.
-4. Update queries to reduce the number of GROUP BY and ORDER BY columns if possible.
+Update queries to reduce the number of GROUP BY and ORDER BY columns if possible.
+4. Check for data skew in base tables.
+5. Rerun the query when there's no other active queries running to avoid resource constraint during query execution.
-5. Pause and resume the service to flush TEMPDB data.
+6. Pause and resume the service to flush TEMPDB data.

 ## Query performance seems to degrade over time
 Many factors can affect a query's performance, such as changes in table size, data skew, workload concurrency, available resources, network, etc.  Just because a query runs slower doesn't necessarily mean there's a query performance problem.
 Take following steps to investigate the target query:

-1. Identify the differences in performance-impacting factors among good and bad performance runs.
+1. Identify the differences in all performance-affecting factors among good and bad performance runs.
 2. Follow [Statistics](statistics.md) to verify proper column statistics have been created on all tables.
 3. Ensure all table statistics are updated after large DML transactions.
 4. Check for data skew in base tables.
 5. Pause and resume the service.
 Then, rerun the query when there's no other active queries running.
 You can [monitor the warehouse workload using DMV](monitor-using-dmv.md).

 ## Query fails after running for a long time.
 No data is returned to the client.
 A SELECT statement could have completed successfully in the backend and fails when trying to return the query result set to the client.
 Try following steps to isolate the problem: